tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 one of `Bool`, `Float`, or `Int` (those linked in 3).
-These call the ops for that data type defined in the [`Backend`](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/backend/base.rs#L52) supertrait[^1].
+These call the ops for that data type defined in the [`Backend`](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/backend/base.rs#L52) supertrait[^supertrait].
 This is the trait that is then implemented by the different `burn-` backends (such as `burn-ndarray` and `burn-wgpu`) which implement the functions if no default is provided.

-In this case, we only need to worry about `Bool` Tensors.
+In this case, we don't need to worry about `Bool` Tensors.
 Ops for `Float` is implemented under [burn-tensor/src/tensor/ops/tensor.rs](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/ops/tensor.rs#L873), and for `Int` under [`burn-tensor/src/tensor/ops/int_tensor.rs`](https://github.com/tracel-ai/burn/blob/e1d873abe2c2fa0bb316719c4761eaf796291166/burn-tensor/src/tensor/ops/int_tensor.rs#L486).